Old House Plumbing Problems: What to Expect and How to Fix Them

 Beyond the pipes themselves, older homes frequently have fixtures, connections, and configurations that violate current plumbing codes.
 Common violations include:

-• No shut-off valves on individual fixtures
+• No shut-off valves on individual fixtures, or original compression valves that no longer turn

 • Incorrect pipe sizing, contributing to poor pressure and drainage